Community participation

 San Juan Islands schedule improvement

-The San Juan Islands sailing schedule needs to be updated to improve on-time performance and reliability and to align with the reservations program that started in 2015.
-Current seasonal sailing schedules have not been updated in 10-15 years.
-WSF launched a schedule update process that includes broad community engagement and established a task force to provide advice and recommendations on sailing schedule changes.
+The San Juan Islands sailing schedule has been updated to improve on-time performance and reliability and to align with the reservations program that started in 2015.
+WSF has rolled out the updated winter, spring/fall and summer sailing schedules.
+We launched a schedule update process that includes broad community engagement and established a task force to provide advice and recommendations on sailing schedule changes.
+For more information, check out our project page.

 Fauntleroy terminal project